-Finished the night with Carousel.
-I go further into this darkly romantic Rodgers and Hammerstein musical tragedy at my Musical Dreams Movie Reviews blog.
+Finished the night on Amazon Prime with Presenting Lily Mars.
+I go further into this charming Judy Garland vehicle based after a Booth Tarkington novel at my Musical Dreams Move Reviews blog.